zhpmatrix/zhpmatrix.github.io/_posts/2019-07-28-open-relation-extraction.md

 输出：

 	<arg1>deep learning </arg1> <rel> is a subfield of </rel> <arg2> machine learning </arg2>

+相关文章，《Extracting Relational Facts by an End-to-End Neural Model with Copy Mechanism》,ACL2018

 6.《Open Information Extraction from Question-Answer Pairs》